 ENGR 1050 Engineering Disciplines and Skills I: 1 credit (contact hours: 0 lecture, 2 lab)

 Provides solid foundation of skills to solve engineering problems.
 Students demonstrate problem solving techniques with spreadsheets, dimensions and units.
 Introduces professional and societal issues appropriate to engineering.
-Co-Req: MTHS 1040 or 1060.
+Includes Honors sections.
+Preq: MATH 1050; or MATH 1060 or MATH 1070 with a C or better; or a score of 65 or higher on the Clemson Mathematics Placement Test (CMPT).

 ENGR 1060 Engineering Disciplines and Skills II: 1 credit (contact hours: 0 lecture, 2 lab)

-Continuation of topics introduced in ENGR 1051.
-Students demonstrate problem solving techniques using spreadsheet, using modeling techniques, and by interpreting validity of experimental results.
+Continuation of topics introduced in ENGR 1050.
+Students demonstrate problem solving techniques using spreadsheet and modeling techniques, and by interpreting validity of experimental results.
 Students complete projects on multi-discipline teams.
 Various forms of technical communication are emphasized.
-Pre-Req: ENGR 1051 with a grade of C or higher; Co-Req: MTHS 1040 or 1060.
+Includes Honors sections.
+Preq: ENGR 1050 with a C or better.

 ENGR 1070 Programming and Problem Solving I: 1 credit (contact hours: 0 lecture, 2 lab)

-Students formulate and solve engineering problems using MATLAB; estimate answers for comparison to computed solutions; read, interpret and write programs, instructions and output (both written and graphical); and debug.
-Co-Req: MTHS 1060 or 1070; Co-Req for honors students: MTHS 1080; Pre-req with a grade of C or better or concurrent enrollment: ENGR 1061.
+Students formulate and solve engineering problems using MATLAB: estimate answers for comparison to computed solutions; read, interpret and write programs, instructions and output (both written and graphical); and debug.
+Includes Honors sections.
+Preq or concurrent enrollment: ENGR 1060 with a C or better.

 ENGR 1080 Programming and Problem Solving II: 1 credit (contact hours: 0 lecture, 2 lab)

-Continuation of topics introduced in ENGR 1071.
+Continuation of topics introduced in ENGR 1070.
 Students formulate and solve engineering problems using MATLAB; read, interpret and write programs; utilize trendlines; iterate/loops; evaluate and compose conditional statements; and debug.
-Pre-Req: ENGR 1061 with a grade of C or higher and ENGR 1071 with a grade of C or higher; Co-Req: MTHS 1060 or 1070.
-Co-Req for honors students: MTHS 1080.
+Includes Honors sections.
+Preq: ENGR 1060 and ENGR 1070 each with a C or better.

 ENGR 1090 Programming and Problem Solving Applications: 1 credit (contact hours: 0 lecture, 2 lab)

 Students formulate and solve engineering problems on multi-discipline teams using MATLAB.
 Various forms of technical communication are emphasized.
-Co-Req: MTHS 1060 or 1070.
-Co-Req for honors students: MTHS 1080.
-Pre-Req with a grade of C or higher or concurrent enrollment: ENGR 1081
+Includes Honors sections.
+Preq or concurrent enrollment: ENGR 1080 with a C or better.

 ENGR 2080 Engineering Graphics and Machine Design: 2 credits (contact hours: 1 lecture, 2 lab)